Christmas Elf Meringue Kisses

 These adorable meringue kisses make fantastic gifts.
-Alternatively, they look great on the coffee table over the festive period.
+Alternatively, they look great on the coffee table over the festive period

 Over a year ago now, I went to a meringue kisses masterclass with the Meringue Girls in East London (which I reviewed here).
 The evening was fantastic and we experimented with lots of different colours and flavours like maple & pecan not to mention zesty lemon and lime.
-Since the class I’ve made meringue kisses a few times, but none as cute or adorable as these Christmas Elf Kisses!
+Since the class I’ve made meringue kisses hundreds of times, but none as cute or adorable as these Christmas Elf Kisses!

 This recipe is so incredibly simple that you can easily make them with children.
 If you follow just a few key principles you’ll have perfect meringue kisses every time.